29 of the most exciting new feature films from around the world.

 Opening Selection · World Premiere · Intros by Martin Scorsese & Cast on Sept.
 27This richly textured epic of American crime, a dense, complex story told with astonishing fluidity, stars Joe Pesci as Pennsylvania mob boss Russell Bufalino; Al Pacino as Teamsters president Jimmy Hoffa; and Robert De Niro as their right-hand man, Frank Sheeran, each working in the closest harmony imaginable with the film’s incomparable creator, Martin Scorsese.

-Centerpiece Selection · New York Premiere · Introduction by Noah Baumbach at the 6pm screening on Oct.
+Centerpiece Selection · New York Premiere · Introduction by Noah Baumbach and cast at the 6pm screening at Alice Tully Hall on Oct.
 4Noah Baumbach’s new film is about the rapid tangling and gradual untangling of impetuosity, resentment, and abiding love between a married couple—played by Adam Driver and Scarlett Johannson—negotiating their divorce and the custody of their son.
 It’s as harrowing as it is hilarious as it is deeply moving.

-Closing Night Selection · New York Premiere · Introductions by Edward Norton at the ATH screenings on Oct.
+Closing Night Selection · New York Premiere · Introductions by Edward Norton & cast at the Alice Tully Hall screenings on Oct.
 11Writer-director-producer Edward Norton has transplanted the main character of Jonathan Lethem’s best-selling novel Motherless Brooklyn from modern Brooklyn into an entirely new, richly woven neo-noir narrative: a multilayered conspiracy that expands to encompass the city’s ever-growing racial divide, set in 1950s New York.

 U.S. Premiere · Q&A with Mati Diop on Oct.
 9Winner of the Grand Prix at this year’s Cannes Film Festival, Mati Diop’s gripping, hallucinatory Senegal-set drama skirts the line between realism and fantasy, romance and horror, and, in its crystalline empathy, humanity, and political outrage, confirms the arrival of a major talent.

-U.S. Premiere · Q&As with Kleber Mendonça Filho, Juliano Dornelles & Sônia Braga on Oct.
-1 & 2In this wild shape-shifter, a vibrant, richly diverse backcountry Brazilian town finds its sun-dappled day-to-day disturbed when its inhabitants become the targets of a group of armed mercenaries.
+Q&As with Kleber Mendonça Filho & Juliano Dornelles on March 8, 10, 12 & 13In this wild shape-shifter, a vibrant, richly diverse backcountry Brazilian town finds its sun-dappled day-to-day disturbed when its inhabitants become the targets of a group of armed mercenaries.
 Bacurau is a vividly angry power-to-the-people fable like no other.

 New York Premiere · Q&As with Kantemir Balagov on Oct.
 6 & 8In this richly burnished, occasionally harrowing rendering of the persistent scars of war, two women, Iya and Masha (astonishing newcomers Viktoria Miroshnichenko and Vasilisa Perelygina), attempt to readjust to a haunted post-WWII Leningrad.

-New York Premiere ·Q&As with Kelly Reichardt, John Magaro, and Orion Lee on Sept.
-28 (joined by Jon Raymond) & Oct.
+New York Premiere ·Q&A with Kelly Reichardt, John Magaro, and Orion Lee on Oct.
 3Kelly Reichardt once again trains her perceptive and patient eye on the Pacific Northwest, this time evoking an authentically hardscrabble early 19th-century way of life for this tale of a taciturn loner and skilled cook (John Magaro) who has joined a group of fur trappers in Oregon Territory, but only finds true connection with a Chinese immigrant (Orion Lee) also seeking his fortune.

 U.S. Premiere · Q&As with Koji Fukada on Oct.
 6 & 8Middle-aged Ichiko—played by the extraordinary Mariko Tsutsui—works as a private nurse in a small town for a family; when one of the girls disappears, Ichiko gets caught up in the resulting media sensation in increasingly surprising and devastating ways.
 Tsutsui and director Koji Fukada have created one of the most memorable, enigmatic movie protagonists in years.